Ensurge Micropower secures new contract with leading provider of wearable devices

-SAN JOSE, Calif., September 18, 2023 -- After years of development, unique engineering and testing, Ensurge Micropower (OSE: ENSU, and OTCQB: ENMPY) sees a breakthrough and consolidates its position in the market, when signing another evaluation agreement for its ultrathin, lithium microbattery – with one of the leading providers of wearable devices with a substantial market presence in the consumer electronics space.
+SAN JOSE, Calif., Sept.
+18, 2023 (GLOBE NEWSWIRE) -- After years of development, unique engineering and testing, Ensurge Micropower (OSE: ENSU, and OTCQB: ENMPY) sees a breakthrough and consolidates its position in the market, when signing another evaluation agreement for its ultrathin, lithium microbattery – with one of the leading providers of wearable devices with a substantial market presence in the consumer electronics space.

 “Signing this agreement is a significant validation of both our progress and our technology leadership as well as a major milestone as we are entering volume production of the industry’s first 1-100 milliampere-hour (mAh) solid-state lithium microbattery,” says Lars Eikeland, CEO at Ensurge.